Keeper vs Dashlane – which is the top competitor?

 Additionally, it adopts a zero-knowledge protocol, which means that all encryption and decryption is done locally on your device.
 The company and its employees don’t have access to the plaintext version of your data.

 Dashlane has a similar approach to encryption.
-It uses the near-unbreakable AES-256 together with a ciphering key derived from your master password.
+It uses the near-unbreakable AES-256 together with an encryption key derived from your master password.
 Due to the password manager’s zero-knowledge architecture, all data is encrypted locally on your device, and only encrypted passwords are sent to its servers.

 Multi-factor security